 - In an effort to provide appropriate services to all Illinois consumers, the Department intends to translate web-based databases, documents, reports and charts into Spanish, Polish and Korean, including all rate review- related information.
 These efforts will be undertaken when the updates to the new website, discussed above, are finalized.
 The funding allocated as part of this grant will supplement those efforts.
 These efforts will be undertaken shortly as soon as the updates to the new website are finalized.
 The funding allocated as part of this Cycle II grant will supplement those efforts.
 See details in the previous paragraph. - Translations have been made to the documents mentioned above.
 The cost of translating these documents are reflected in the contractual budget allocations section in the excel spreadsheet attached.
-These specific translations cost \$391.46. - In addition to these transitional updates and translations, we are planning further updates on these documents during the next quarter to clearly reflect the changes that have already taken place in January, 2014 and to inform consumers that the QHP plans that are available to look at during the open enrollment period will reflect the changes applicable for plans that take
+These specific translations cost \$391.46. - Further updates to these documents have been made to more clearly reflect the changes applicable to plans that will take place on January 1, 2014 and later.
+These documents will be posted after being approved by senior staff.